 The book is divided into four sections representing the following content areas: English language arts, mathematics, science, and social studies.
 This book is practical and offers teachers suggestions on how to use the approaches described.

-de Oliveira, L. C., & Smith, B. (Eds) (in press, expected November 2018).
+de Oliveira, L. C., & Smith, B. (Eds) (2019).
 Expanding literacy practices across multiple modes and languages for multilingual students.
 Information Age Publishing (part of the University of Miami School of Education and Human Development Series).

 Literacy practices have changed over the past several years to incorporate modes of representation much broader than language alone, in which the textual is also related to the visual, the audio, the spatial, etc. This book focuses on research and instructional practices necessary for integrating an expanded view of literacy in the classroom that offers multiple points of entry for all students.
 Projects highlighted in this book incorporate multiple modes of communication (e.g., visual, aural, textual) through various digital and print-based written formats.
 In addition, this book particularly focuses on the possibilities that this expanded view of literacy holds for emergent to advanced bilingual students and specific scaffolds necessary for supporting them.
 Our focus is specifically multilingual students as classrooms across the United States and other English-speaking countries around the world become more and more diverse.
 The book considers educators as active participants in social change and contributors to our overall goal of social justice for all.